 On February 4, 2019, St. Joseph Christian announced that they would be forming a co-op with Northland Christian for football.
 As a result, St. Joseph Christian switched from 8-man to 11-man.
 However, after two seasons, they made the decision to end the co-op and return to 8-man for the 2021 season.

 On December 12, 2019, Braymer announced that they were leaving the Grand River Conference for the 2020-21 school year.
 The conference announced on October 23, 2020, that North Harrison would replace Braymer to bring the number of members back to 16.
-North Harrison will begin competition in the GRC starting in 2021-22 school year.
+North Harrison began competition in the GRC starting in the 2021-22 school year.